nus-cs2113-AY2122S1/tp/docs/UserGuide.md

  without the "enter limit" prompt.
   > **NOTE**:
   > if you want to specify GAME_LIMIT, it needs to be right after the GAME_MODE argument.
+  > If the GAME_LIMIT entered is invalid, game will still start but with the "enter limit" prompt.

 <!-- -->